Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 Bare root roses should be planted as soon as we can comfortably work the soil, like February or March.
 They take longer to establish.
 It's not safe to plant bare root roses in the late spring.

-Roses may be planted in the fall six weeks before the first frost.
-They need to establish before cold weather.
-It depends on what plant zone we live in.
+Roses may be planted in the fall six to eight weeks before the first frost.
+They need time to establish before cold weather.
+It depends on the plant zone where we live.

 how to plant a rose from a container